microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 Using the steps above, you can build an interactive message app within your own application.
 Initially, the chat UI calls `GET /users/{user-id}/chats/{chat-id}/messages` to get only the recent messages needed to be displayed on the chat UI.
 It then gets new messages in real time from the server component, which subscribes and listens to change notifications for the new messages.

-To increase response time for your application and to potentially minimize costs for you, you should avoid reading the same message multiple times, by caching the messages.
+To increase response time for your application, to avoid throttling, and to potentially minimize costs for you, you should avoid reading the same message multiple times from Microsoft Graph, by caching the messages and relying on change notifications instead of the `GET` APIs for new messages.
 We recommend caching messages for at least a few hours so a user can quickly reopen a chat that they have recently visited.
 However, you should not cache longer than what is allowed per your organizational retention policies.
 To simplify security, we recommend not sharing caches between users.

 Change notification subscriptions for [chatMessage](/graph/api/resources/chatmessage) expire in 60 minutes, so we recommend renewing every 30 minutes.
 In case of an expiration, you would call `GET /users/{user-id}/chats/{chat-id}/messages` again to get the most up-to-date messages and refresh the cache.

-By following these guidelines, if your app has 50 users, each user receives messages from 20 users, and each user sends 300 messages per month, then the estimated costs would be about $225/month.
+By following these guidelines, suppose your app has 50 users, each user receives messages from 20 users, and each user sends 300 messages per month, then the estimated costs would be about $225/month.

 ## Tips and additional information